atrull/encrypted_blockdevice_cookbook/README.md

 * In `discard` mode you must be absolutely sure you can lose the local copy of the data - backups are absolutely critical in this mode.

-* In `encrypted_databag` and `databag` mode we will use the Chef API as a keystore - this means the data should be recoverable once chef has run after a reboot, unless the key is delete from the chef server.
+* In `vault` and `databag` mode we will use the Chef API as a keystore - this means the data should be recoverable once chef has run after a reboot, unless the key is delete from the chef server.

 You should create the "encrypted_blockdevice_keystore" databag so that items can be put into it by this cookbook.
 This databag's name is set in the cookbook attributes and can be changed, but the items are named according to a pattern based upon the node name and device.
 Your node names must always be uniquely generated to avoid collisions/key sharing !